-One can generalize the notion of lattice sequence to lattice functions, i.e. where the domain is~$\bbR$, such that they can be identified with a point in the Bruhat-Tits building~$\mf{B}( G)$ of~$ G$.
+One can generalize the notion of lattice sequence to lattice functions, i.e. where the domain is~$\bbR$, such that they can be identified with a point in the Bruhat--Tits building~$\mf{B}( G)$ of~$ G$.
 The square lattice function of a point is then the Moy-Prasad filtration.
-The lattice sequences are then precisely the points with rational barycentric coordinates in a chamber.